MicrosoftDocs/fabric-docs/docs/real-time-intelligence/eventhouse-git-deployment-pipelines.md

 ### Data-level integration

 Data-level integration is achieved through the use of a KQL script to create or modify database objects schemas, properties, and policies.
-However, it is important to note that not all commands supported in a KQL script are compatible with Microsoft Fabric ALM.
+However, it's important to note that not all commands supported in a KQL script are compatible with Microsoft Fabric ALM.

 - **KQL database**